On the construction of minimal foliations by hyperbolic surfaces on 3-manifolds: Some preliminaries

 Let $\Sigma$ be a closed orientable surface of genus $g \geq 2$.
 Assume $\Sigma = \Gamma \backslash \H^2$ is given by the action of a discrete subgroup $\Gamma$ of $PSL(2,\R)$.
 The product $\Sigma\times \Sp^1$ is an example of foliation by hyperbolic surfaces, but more interesting examples can be constructed as suspension of a representation $\rho:\Gamma\to PSL(2,\R)$.
 Since $\rho(\Gamma)$ acts on $\Sp^1=\partial \mathbb{H}^2$, the circle at infinity of $\mathbb{H}^2$, we have a diagonal action of $\Gamma$ on $\H^2\times \Sp^1$ giving rise to a $\Sp^1$-bundle $M=\Gamma \backslash (\H^2\times \Sp^1)$ over $\Sigma$.
 The horizontal foliation of $\H^2\times \Sp^1$ induces a foliation $\F$ whose leaves are diffeomorphic to the hyperbolic surfaces $\Gamma_z \backslash \H^2$.
 Here, $\Gamma_z=\{\gamma\in\Gamma: \ \rho(\gamma)(z)=z \}$ is the stabilizer of $z \in \Sp^1$.
 The minimality of $\F$ is equivalent to that of the action of $\Gamma$ on $\Sp^1$.
 Foliated $\Sp^1$-bundles are classified, up to $C^\infty$ isomorphism, by their {\em Euler class} $e(\rho)$, which is an integer such that $|e(\rho)| \leq 2g-2$.
 As remarked in \cite{Scott}, $M$ admits a geometric structure $\H^2\times \Sp^1$ or $\widetilde{SL}(2,\R)$ depending on whether $e(\rho) = 0$ or $e(\rho) \neq 0$, and we can state the following result:

 \begin{proposition} Any foliated $\Sp^1$-bundle $M$ has a minimal foliation by geometrically finite hyperbolic surfaces.
 If $|e(\rho)|\neq 2g-2$, it also has a minimal foliation with geometrically infinite leaves. \end{proposition} \begin{proof} Consider $\rho:\Gamma\to PSL(2,\R)$ and let $e(\rho)$ be its Euler class.
 As seen in \cite{Goldman1}, if $|e(\rho)|=2g-2$ then $\rho$ is discrete and faithful.
 In this case, $M$ is the unit tangent bundle of $\Sigma$ and $\F$ is the center-stable foliation for the geodesic flow of $\Sigma$, which is a minimal foliation by planes and cylinders.
 All the other Euler classes admit both faithful and non-faithful representation, as proved in \cite{deBlois-Kent} and \cite{FunarWolff}.
-When $|e(\rho)|\neq 2g-2$, faithful representations are never discrete, so they are always minimal.
-Besides, all representations of nonnull Euler class correspond to minimal actions, see \cite[Theorem 2]{Ghys}.
-This proves that all foliated bundles admit minimal foliations by planes and cylinders, and that when $|e(\rho)|\neq 0, 2g-2$ there are also minimal foliations with leaves of infinite type.
+If $|e(\rho)|\neq 2g-2$, a faithful representation $\rho$ is never discrete, so it is always minimal.
+If $\rho$ is faithful, then the stabilizer $\Gamma_z$ of any point $z \in \Sp^1$ is solvable, either trivial or infinite cyclic, and therefore the leaf passing through $z$ is either a plane or a cyclinder.
+This proves that all foliated bundles admit minimal foliations by planes and cylinders.
+Besides, all representations of nonnull Euler class correspond to minimal actions, see \cite[Theorem 2]{Ghys}, and when $|e(\rho)|\neq 0, 2g-2$, non-faithful representations define minimal foliations with leaves of infinite type, by a result of \cite{ADMV} mentioned earlier.
 Finally, by \cite[Theorem 2]{Wood2}, if $\rho$ factorizes through a free group or a free abelian group, then $e(\rho)=0$.
 In this case, $\rho$ has a nontrivial kernel, and under the assumption that $\rho(\Gamma)$ acts minimally on $\Sp^1$ (including for instance an elliptic element of infinite order), the leaves we obtain are geometrically infinite. \end{proof}